OpenIPC/msposd/README.md

  --help           Display this help\n"
 ```

-###Additional options.
+### Additional options.
 Forwarding of MSP packets via UDP.
 Can monitor RC Channels values in FC and call the script `channels.sh` (located at /usr/bin or /usr/sbin).Will passing the channel number and its value to it as $1 and $2 parameters.
-This allows for controlling the camera via the Remote Control Transmitter
+This allows for controlling the camera via the Remote Control Transmitter.
 AHI (Artificial Horizon Indicator) ladder - Graphical AHI , that is drawn over the standard OSD.

 This project is based on these exceptional repos https://github.com/fpv-wtf/msp-osd and https://github.com/OpenIPC/osd